-Here are the folk who are working as AHI Committee members and advisors.
+Here are the folk who are working as AHI Committee members.
 If you meet them at events or conferences, do have a chat and let them know what you think about AHI and its work.
 After all, they’re here to represent you…

 AHI welcomes anyone who would like to get involved with running the Association.
 Please get in touch if you would like to stand for election to the committee or help out in any way.

 Jackie has worked in the field of heritage interpretation for over 20 years in the business she created, Artemis Scotland, specialising in costumed interpretation.
 With the research skills honed from this particular medium, Jackie has been increasingly drawn to helping communities to see what stories they have on their doorstep and how to interpret them as participation in heritage is increasingly being seen to have major positive impacts on health and wellbeing.

 Being part of the Awards Group Team for the last year was a very fulfilling experience as we shaped the Engaging People Awards for 2021.
 Jackie is looking forward to her continuing involvement with this Group as its Chair.

 I am incredibly excited about being an AHI trustee.
 Having spent fifteen years guiding Barker Langham into a world leading interpretive practice now is an ideal time for me to help shape the future of our profession.

 I have a wealth of experience to offer including the interpretive direction and curation of ground-breaking cultural projects across the globe such as the National Museum of Qatar and the House of European History in Brussels.
 In the UK I have led projects for the United Kingdom Holocaust Memorial Foundation and the Natural History Museum in London.